zpoint/CPython-Internals/Interpreter/gc/gc.md

 what if the object needed to be garbage collected has defined it's own finalizer ?

-before python3.4, those objects won't be collected even if they are moved to **unreachable**
+before python3.4, those objects won't be collected, they will be moved to `gc.garbage` and you need to call `__del__` and collect them manually

 after python3.4, [pep-0442](https://legacy.python.org/dev/peps/pep-0442/) solves the problem